sdas2k18-tech/Snowflake100/README.md

 # Snowflake100
-Snowflake notes in SQL and python( Snowpark)
+Snowflake Dazbook in SQL and python( Snowpark)